ON VIEW MAY 12 - SEPTEMBER 28, 2025

 FIND THE ARTWORK

-Song of Sons is presented across two main sites and a series of transit shelters throughout Washington, DC:
+Song of Sons is presented across two main sites and a series of transit shelters connecting them in SW and SE Washington, DC.
+You can find the work here:

-A photographic installation visible from the back alley, accessible via Prout Street SE.
+A photographic installation visible from the back alley, accessible via Prout Street SE.2310 Nicholson Street SE (View the work in the alley on the backside of The Nicholson Project, most easily accessible via Prout Street)

 Five photographs will also appear in select bus shelters connecting the above sites: